JonathanWThom/quack/README.md

 X 7.
 I can delete a message.

-8. I can search messages by content.
+X 8.
+I can search messages by content.

+    * Search is "dumb" right now, and just does a text match.
+No indexing.
+Could be better!

 9. I can search messages by date.